 Bowling weekend is over.
 ‘Gator can only be satisfied with total victory.
-Ames responds to his exhortation.
+Ames responded to his exhortations.
 Ames High is State and National Champs.
 His musical debut as rock drummer is a hit, with shows at the Pit, at Kappa Sig on Iowa State, and of course, back at the Hyland Street Clubhouse.
 With the help of the Regis High Knights, the deranged Baptists of Harlan County are run out of town.
 The only setback is no permanent return of John Boy Stone to his life in Ames.
 I accept that he is never going to be a country boy, no matter how hard he tries.
-Perhaps trying too hard to meet my desires robbed him of his speech.
-I believe he isn’t faking it.
-I’m so proud that he faced down his haters and is all the stronger for it.
-I’ll go visit him in New York at the Dakota as often as I can.
+Perhaps trying too hard to meet my desires robs him of his speech.
+I believe he is not faking it.
+I am so proud that he faced down his haters and is all the stronger for it.
+I will visit him in New York at the Dakota as often as I can.

-Ames is boring, unless you think you’re a bowling star and a rock and roll hero.
-After the New Yorkers’ plane leaves, I rush to the Pizza Pit to start my Sunday night delivery shift.
-It’s always our busiest night of the week.
-I return a bit after seven o’clock to my dinner, kept warm in the Hyland Street oven.
+Ames is boring, unless you think you are a bowling star or a rock and roll hero.
+After the New Yorkers’ plane leaves, I rush to the Pizza Pit to start my Sunday night delivery shift, always our busiest night of the week.
+I return a bit after seven o’clock to dinner, kept warm in the Hyland Street oven.
 I take my plate up to the third floor where ‘Gator and the twins nervously watch me for signs of nervous breakdown.